chelkyl/MeTube/README.md

    ```
    npm install
    ```
-4. Edit the file named '.env' with the following and fill in the `<variables>` as desired
+4. Copy the file named '.env.template' as '.env' which contains the following and fill in the `<variables>` as desired
    ```
    REACT_APP_ROOT_DIR=/~<your_Clemson_username>
    ```